aspose-psd/Aspose.PSD-Documentation/net/developer-guide/manipulating-images/converting-images/_index.md

 - TiffOptions
 - PngOptions

 It is easy to export PSD images with Aspose.PSD for .NET API.
-All you need is an object of the appropriate class from ImageOptions namespace.
+All you need is an object of the appropriate class from [ImageOptions](https://apireference.aspose.com/psd/net/aspose.psd.imageoptions) namespace.
 By using these classes, you can easily export any image created, edited or simply loaded with Aspose.PSD for .NET to any supported format.
 ## **Combining Images**
 This example uses Graphics class and shows how to combine two or more images into a single complete image.
 To demonstrate the operation, the example creates a new PsdImage and draws images on the canvas surface using Draw Image method exposed by Graphics class.
 Using Graphics class two or more images can be combined in such a way that the resultant image will look as a complete image with no space between the image parts and no pages.
 The canvas size must be equal to the size of the resultant image.
-Following is the code demonstration that shows how to use Draw Image method of the Graphics class to combine images in a single image.
+Following is the code demonstration that shows how to use [DrawImage](https://apireference.aspose.com/psd/net/aspose.psd/graphics/methods/drawimage/index) method of the [Graphics](https://apireference.aspose.com/psd/net/aspose.psd/graphics) class to combine images in a single image.